RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 * Google Translate.
 This tool rocks.
 I had several conversations with people speaking Mandarin where we both ran Google translate on our phones in order to communicate.
-* [Chineasy](http://chineasy.com) is an excellent intro to the most frequently used characters in Chinese writing.
+* ShaoLan Hsueh gave a TED talk on the most frequently used Chinese characters, and how to recognize them.
+She created a course called Chineasy to teach her techniques.

 Astute readers will note that Google's tools are blocked by the Great Firewall, and you'll need a VPN to use them.